Money Worries Now Series: Financial issues affecting students in universities and colleges

 Stress

-Stress is a huge problem for college students.
-It can cause depression, anxiety and other mental health issues, which can impair the ability to get an education.
+Stress is a huge problem for college students, which can impair their ability to get an education.

 Stress affects eating habits and sleep patterns, leading to social problems.
 Money problems can cause anxiety because of the pressure to pay for rent, food, tuition and transportation.